SunenaB3504/CTET-App-new/Docs/CTET-App-Reference.md

 ---
 This document is authoritative.
 All designers, developers, and QA engineers must refer to it before implementing or approving new work.

+- 2025-10-27 — v1.21 — F-001 verification & CI tests: Verified Hindi converted artifact, added an automated manifest sanity check, and added an integration test to exercise converter+validator.
+  - Added `scripts/check-manifest.js` to verify converted files exist, question counts match, and IDs are unique across converted artifacts.
+  - Added a Vitest integration test `app/src/lib/__tests__/f001-convert-validate.test.ts` that runs the converter on a small fixture and validates the converted output.
+  - Updated `.github/workflows/validate-json.yml` to run the manifest sanity check as part of PR validation for `Docs/jsonData/**` changes.
+(Author: Automated assistant)